markhamilton1/vsop2013/README.md

 VSOP2013_compute.f : This program computes planetary coordinates from a direct access file.

-The file VSOP2013_ctl.txt contains planetary coordinates computed by the program VSOP2013_compute.f and given as control values for the users.
+The file VSOP2013_ctl.txt contains planetary coordinates computed by the program VSOP2013_compute.f and is provided as a means of validating the calculations using these ephemerides.

 The file README.pdf also provides this information as well as other info that may be of interest.